 I'm a passionate advocate for solutions to climate change through the intersection of clean technology, business and public policy.
 I've spent the last 15 years working in solar power, helping the industry make the transition to mainstream energy markets.

 In 2006, I founded Recurrent Energy, which I grew to become one of North America's largest solar project developers with a 3 GW pipeline and 1.5 GW of signed power purchase agreements.
 We raised over $100M of private equity and over $4B of project finance during my tenure as CEO.
-Our projects now deliver clean electricity to our partners PG&E, SCE, SMUD, Ontario Power Authority, LADWP, Austin Energy, Marin Clean Energy, Sonoma Clean Energy, and the City of San Francisco.
-I left in 2015 following the sale of the company to Canadian Solar.
+Our projects now deliver clean electricity to our partners PG&E, SCE, SMUD, Ontario Power Authority, LADWP, Austin Energy, APS, Marin Clean Energy, Sonoma Clean Energy, and the City of San Francisco.

 Before Recurrent Energy, I started Prevalent Power, one of California's fastest growing commercial solar project developers.
-The company delivered a number of industry firsts, including Google's corporate solar power system located on the company's Silicon Valley headquarters.
-Prevalent Power was sold to IdeaLab! in 2005.
+The company delivered a number of industry milestones, including what was then the largest corporate solar power system developed for Google's silicon valley campus.

 As an entrepreneur, I am enthusiastic about startups and clean technology, but I have zero patience for dreamy ideas or unfocused execution.
 I'm a regular speaker and commentator on renewable energy issues and I share my perspective via my blog Clean Energy Future.

-I'm a graduate of UC Berkeley, private pilot, cyclist, and proud father of
+The personal stuff?
+I'm a graduate of UC Berkeley, private pilot, cyclist, amateur winemaker, proud father of